NuBrakes Blog Brake Fluid Flush: Five Signs You May Need One Image

 A specialist can inspect the brake system and determine the best course of action to restore fully-responsive brake function.

 Strange noises accompanying the pressing of the brake could mean a lack of brake fluid or another problem with the brake system.
-Scraping or grinding noises are also common causes for alarm.
+Scraping or grinding noises are also common causes of alarm.

 Burning odors when braking could indicate that the brake fluid has been burned out.
 In this case, stop the car at a safe location and allow it to cool down.
 Seek advice from a professional mechanic and plan a servicing visit at the earliest opportunity.
 Driving with burned brake fluid can cause more catastrophic problems, like brake failure.